Nantong: Culture

-Dialect
+Language

 Nantong city and its six counties (or county-level cities) are rich in linguistic diversity, featuring both important Northern Wu varieties and highly divergent dialects of Mandarin (see Nantong dialect).
-People in the city of Nantong speak a unique dialect which sounds nothing like standard Mandarin or any other dialect, and it is also holds distinctive differences from surrounding dialects.
+People in the city of Nantong speak a unique dialect which sounds nothing like standard Mandarin or any other dialect, and it also holds distinctive differences from surrounding dialects.

 About 2 million people in the southern parts of Tongzhou, Haimen, and Qidong speak the Wu language, the specific local variety of which is often referred to as "Qi-hai Hua" (启海话), meaning Qidong-Haimen speech.
 It is about the same as the dialect spoken on the neighbouring island of Chongming, Shanghai.
 People in northern parts of these counties speak the "Tongdong dialect" (通东话 (Tōngdōnghuà, "Eastern Tong Talk").
 People in Rugao, Hai'an speak other dialects.

 Tourism

 The Hao River, known as the Emerald Necklace of Nantong, surrounds the city with a total length of 15 km.
 Most city scenery lines this river.

 Popular tourist sites include Langshan ("Wolf Hill"), which is around 110 meters high.
 On top of the hill is a Buddhist temple dedicated to a Song dynasty monk.
 Because of the monk's legendary powers over water demons, sailors pray to him for protection on their voyages.

 The Cao Gong Zhu Memorial Temple commemorates a local hero who defended the city against Japanese pirates in 1557.

 Shuihuiyuan Garden, meaning Water Garden, is unique of all Chinese classical gardens due its creation in the Hui style.
-It includes the tombs of several notable people, such as Luo Binwang, a famous poet of the Tang dynasty; Wen Tianxiang, the national hero of the Nansong dynasty; and Zhang Jian, the top scholar of the late Qing dynasty, who was a modern industrialist and supporter of education.
+It includes the tombs of several people, such as Luo Binwang, a poet of the Tang dynasty; Wen Tianxiang, the national hero of the Nansong dynasty; and Zhang Jian, the scholar of the late Qing dynasty, who was a modern industrialist and supporter of education.